-The diagram below presents an example set of milestones for one sub-competency in the same format as the ACGME-I Report Worksheet.
-For each reporting period, a resident's/fellow's performance on the milestones for each sub-competency will be indicated by selecting the level of milestones that best describes that fellow's performance in relation to those milestones.
+The diagram below presents an example set of milestones for one subcompetency in the same format as the ACGME-I Report Worksheet.
+For each reporting period, a resident's/fellow's performance on the milestones within each subcompetency will be indicated by selecting the Milestones Level that best describes that individual's performance in relation to those milestones.

-Systems-Based Practice 1: Patient Safety and Quality Improvement Level 1 Level 2 Level 3 Level 4 Level 5 Demonstrates knowledge of common patient safety events Identifies system factors that lead to patient safety events Participates in analysis of patient safety events (simulated or actual) Conducts analysis of patient safety events and offers error prevention strategies (simulated or actual) Actively engages teams and processes to modify systems to prevent patient safety events Demonstrates knowledge of how to report patient safety events Reports patient safety events through institutional reporting systems (simulated or actual) Participates in disclosure of patient safety events to patients and their families (simulated or actual) Discloses patient safety events to patients and their families (simulated or actual) Role models or mentors others in the disclosure of patient safety events Demonstrates knowledge of basic quality improvement methodologies and metrics Describes local quality improvement initiatives (e.g., community vaccination rate, infection rate, smoking cessation) Participates in local quality improvement initiatives Demonstrates the skills required to identify, develop, implement, and analyze a quality improvement project Creates, implements, and assesses quality improvement initiatives at the institutional or community level Comments: Not Yet C Completed Level 1 Selecting a responsible middle of a level immilestones in that leads to be the levels have been selemonstrated. iplies that evel and in lower between levels in lower levels l demonstrated a ponse box on the lin- indicates that milest have been substantia as well as some ne higher level(s). ones
+Systems-Based Practice 1: Patient Safety and Qual ity Improvement Level 1 Level 2 Level 3 Level 4 Level 5 Demonstrates knowledge of common patient safety events Identifies system factors that lead to patient safety events Participates in analysis of patient safety events (simulated or actual) Conducts analysis of patient safety events and offers error prevention strategies (simulated or actual) Actively engages teams and processes to modify systems to prevent patient safety events Demonstrates knowledge of how to report patient safety events Reports patient safety events through institutional reporting systems (simulated or actual) Participates in disclosure of patient safety events to patients and their families (simulated or actual) Discloses patient safety events to patients and their families (simulated or actual) Role models or mentors others in the disclosure of patient safety events Demonstrates knowledge of basic quality improvement methodologies and metrics Describes local quality improvement initiatives (e.g., community vaccination rate, infection rate, smoking cessation) Participates in local quality improvement initiatives Demonstrates the skills required to identify, develop, implement, and analyze a quality improvement project Creates, implements, and assesses quality improvement initiatives at the institutional or community level Comments: Not Yet Completed Level 1 Selecting a response box in the middle of a level implies that milestones in that level and in lower levels have been substantially demonstrated.
+Selecting a response to between levels indicate in lower levels have be demonstrated as well a milestones in the higher es that milestones en substantially as some